Job Opportunities

 Strong relationship-building skills, with a community-based approach to cultivation and stewardship.

-Proficiency in project management, with the ability to work both independently and collaboratively, manage priorities, and meet deadlines in a fast-paced environment.
+Ability to work both independently and collaboratively, manage priorities, and meet deadlines in a fast-paced environment.

 Passion for the arts, community engagement, and a belief in Seattle Public Theater’s mission.